kookkui/SoloRPGs/_Templates/Broken Shores/BS Character Sheet.md

 Godshard: Axor, God of the Earth
 GodshardPassive: "**Inspiring Might.** Both you and any ally in a 10 ft radius receives +1 Armor.
 This ability is always active."
 GodshardActive1: "**Earthbound.** Cost: 4  Range: 20 ft  Resisted: No  Duration: Special You gain an amount of temporary HP equal to your STR.
 Choose a target: each time they receive damage, it is transferred to you instead, until you run out of temporary HP."
+Spell1: Enthrall
+Spell1pp: 5
+Spell1idio: This spell can only be cast at touch range
+Spell1des: "Range: 30 ft / Resisted: Yes / Duration: WIL turns \rThe target becomes Charmed.
+An ethereal rope shoots from the sorcerer’s head to the target’s heart, becoming invisible to all but the sorcerer."
+Spell2: Summon Minor Demon
+Spell2pp: "10"
+Spell2idio: The spell cleanses a negative condition from the sorcerer
+Spell2des: "Range: 30 ft / Resisted: No / Duration: WIL turns In order to cast this spell, the sorcerer needs to sacrifice 3 HP.
+It takes 3 rounds to complete this spell, resulting in the summoning of a minor demon, as described on page 126.
+The demon is bound to the sorcerer until the spell duration is over, and will obey their commands."
+Spell1mem: false
 ---
 >[!dice] %%FAKE TITLE HERE%%
 >> [!dice] %%FAKE TITLE HERE%%